judeeey/neoclock/README.md

 ### Config File Location

-NeoClock uses a configuration file to store your preferences.
+neoclock uses a configuration file to store your preferences.
 The configuration file contains settings for the font, text color, and background color of the clock.

 - **Linux**: `~/.config/neoclock/neoclock.conf`
 - **Windows**: `%APPDATA%/neoclock/neoclock.conf`

 ### Default Configuration

-When running NeoClock for the first time, you will be prompted to create a config file.
+When running neoclock for the first time, you will be prompted to create a config file.
 Here's the structure of the configuration file:

 ```ini
 neoclock_font: <font_name>